MEGH2008/Project-Aura-detecting-by-AI/README.md

 Particles belonging to the beam halo are generated with a different radial distribution — typically broader and heavier-tailed — to mimic the halo effect caused by scattering or beam instabilities.

 - **Noise Addition**:
-Random electronic or detector noise is added to simulate realistic imperfect readings.
+Random electronic or detector noise is added to simulate realistic, imperfect readings.

 - **Label Assignment**:
 Each generated point is labeled either as: